Umami Pot

 Japanese Curry Udon

-Curry udon is classified as a type of udon noodle soup, so some of the ingredients used are different from those in Japanese curry.
+Japanese curry udon is considered a type of udon noodle soup, so some of the ingredients differ from those used in Japanese curry rice.
 The most commonly used ingredients include:

 • Naganegi (Japanese leeks)